 Dental crowns serve as a “cap” that covers the visible portion of the tooth.
-Typically, this procedure aims to restore a tooth’s size, shape, and function.
+This procedure aims to restore a tooth’s size, shape, color and function.
 For this reason, a dental crown serves many cosmetic and restorative purposes.

-Mark Sowell, DDS, MAGD, AACD, and Sara Chen, DMD, MS, provide dental crowns in Plano, TX, depending on your unique dental care and cosmetic needs.
-If you would like to explore all the benefits that high-quality dental crowns have to offer, visit our dentists’ office for a complimentary consultation.
+Mark Sowell, DDS, MAGD, AACD, and Sara Chen, DMD, MS, provide dental crowns in Plano, TX.
+We will work to address all your unique dental care and cosmetic needs.
+Visit our office for a complimentary consultation to explore the benefits that high-quality dental crowns have to offer.

 Dental Crowns in Plano, TX: Our In-office Dental Lab

-To streamline our restoration process and offer our patients the best that dentistry has to offer, we work closely with master ceramist James Chung.
+To streamline our processes and offer the best care possible, we work closely with master ceramist James Chung.
 We are one of the few dental practices in Texas with an in-office, full-service ceramic laboratory.
-Our team is able to create beautifully crafted ceramic porcelain crowns and porcelain veneers faster and more personalized than ever before.
+Our team can create beautifully crafted ceramic porcelain crowns and porcelain veneers faster and more personalized than ever before.

-Unlike other dentists who outsource their ceramics, our practice can fabricate dental crowns with less downtime and more accuracy and precision.
+Unlike other dentists who outsource their ceramics, our practice can fabricate dental crowns with less downtime and more precision.
 Same-day dentistry improves patient satisfaction and yields long-lasting and natural-looking results.

-As a full-service dentist in Plano, Dr. Sowell and Dr. Chen work closely with Mr. Chung to build dental crowns in Plano, TX, that meet each patient’s cosmetic and restorative needs.
-They work collaboratively during all phases of the restoration creation process.
-We will ensure each patient’s expectations and goals are met.
+As full-service dentists in Plano, Dr. Sowell and Dr. Chen work closely with Mr. Chung to create restorations that meet each patient’s cosmetic and restorative needs.
+We collaborate during all phases of the creation process.
+We will ensure your expectations and goals are met with the best results possible.

 What Can A Dental Crown Address?